ninepark/docs-korean-docutils/docutils/FAQ_ko.rst

 While there is no registered MIME type for reStructuredText, the "official unofficial" standard MIME type is "text/x-rst".
-This was invented for the build system for PEPs (Python Enhancement Proposals), and it's used by the python.org web site build system.
+This was invented for the build system for 파이썬 개선 제안(PEP: Python Enhancement Proposals), and it's used by the python.org web site build system.

 (The "x-" prefix means it's an unregistered MIME type.)